devNagy24/automax_patch_report_automation/README.md

 - The supplied Agent Access Key is not used for reporting.
 Agent access keys are for device/agent enrollment workflows.
 - Exact MTTP is only calculated when the API payload includes both install time and a comparable release/available/create timestamp for the patch.
 Otherwise the HTML shows `n/a` and still includes the raw CSVs needed to refine the calculation.
 - The package exclusion list is seeded from the PDF filters and can be edited in `config.json`.
-- Because an API key was pasted into chat, rotate it in Automox before using this for production.